On this page:

-A standard roof inspection can cost between $200 and $700, which is quite a large gap.
-The wide range in price illustrates that there many factors which determine what a roof inspection will cost.
+A standard roof inspection can cost between $75 and $850, which is quite a large gap.
+The wide range in price illustrates that there are many factors that contribute to what a roof inspection will cost.
 The area you live in, the age of the roof, and even the shape of it can affect the price.

-For example, a house with multiple levels and sloped roofing areas will take longer to inspect.
-Multi-level homes or homes with a steep pitched roof inevitably cost more than a single story house with a flat roof.
+For example, a house with multiple levels and high-pitched roofing areas will take longer to inspect.
+Multi-level homes or homes with a steep-pitched roof inevitably cost more than a single-story house with a flat or shallow-pitched roof.

-Similarly, if your roof is made of a specialty or delicate material it will require more during the inspection, so will likely cost more.
+Similarly, if your roof is made of a specialty or delicate material, it will require more during the inspection, so it will likely cost more.

-An inspection for the roof of the average one-story single family home generally costs $200 to $300.
+An inspection for the roof of the average one-story single-family home generally costs $2225.

 Why Should You Get a Roof Inspection?